 L. reuteri 6475 significantly reduced bone loss in older women with low bone mineral density.

 The name BioGaia is made up of two words, Bio and Gaia.
-Bio stands for life and living organisms, natural, biological research and ecological systems.
+Bio stands for life and living organisms, natural, and ecological systems.
 Gaia, according to Greek mythology, is a goddess, the creator of all life, the sister of Eros and a personification of the Earth.

 This was a prospective, randomised, double-blind and placebo-controlled trial in children (6-18y) with moderately active distal ulcerative colitis who were concomitantly treated with oral mesalazine.
 The aim was to investigate the adjunctive effect of the probiotic on inflammation and cytokine expression in the rectal mucosa.